ilchen/cryptopals/README.md

    cyclic group, which is obviously less than the order of the twist 233970423115425145549737651362517029924.
 And then search for generators of small subgroups relative to this cyclic subgroup.

-3. Applying the the kangaroo attack from Challenge 58 is also non-trivial and I made a couple of mistakes initially.
-One can get away with them if Bob's private key is small.
-Yet if Bob's private key is the same number of bits as the legit generator of the curve, you might easily trip up.
+3. Applying the the kangaroo attack from Challenge 58 correctly also warrants a couple of explanations.
+If Bob's private key is the same number of bits as the legit generator of the curve, you might easily trip up.
 In this problem the generator is
    ```
    MontgomeryECGroup.ECGroupElement(u=4, v=85518893674295321206118380980485522083, order=29246302889428143187362802287225875743)
    ```
-   I implemented Bob so that it [ensures that its private key has the same number of bits as the generator](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/ECDiffieHellmanBobService.java#L24-L33).
-This surfaced bugs that
+   I implemented Bob's part so that it [ensures that its private key has the same number of bits as the generator](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/ECDiffieHellmanBobService.java#L24-L33).
-I describe how to avoid in this paragraph.
    By now we know Bob's private key `b` mod `r` is equal `n`.
 That means that b = n + m·r and the only thing we miss to reconstruct Bob's pk `b` is finding `m`.
 Applying the maths of the kangaroo attack from Challenge 58:
    ```
    y = g^b = g^(n + m·r)
    y = g^n · g^(m·r)